TSerious/FFTBench/README.md

 Open the solution, compile and start the FFTBench project.

 ## Explanation

+The name of each FFT implementation might be extended with one or more of the following:
+- "real" means that a FFT of only real numbers was performed.
+If this is not part of a name (mostly) a FFT of complex numbers is performed.
+- "32" means that only single precision number were used for the FFT.
+If this is not part of a name (mostly) double precision number were used.
+- "inplace" means that the input overwrites the output.
+More about this can be found here: https://www.intel.com/content/www/us/en/develop/documentation/onemkl-developer-reference-c/top/fourier-transform-functions/fft-functions/configuration-settings/dfti-placement.html

 For more details please see the well written artice of Christian Woltering: https://www.codeproject.com/articles/1095473/comparison-of-fft-implementations-for-net

 ## Disclaimer